arriRgb31/aapt2-termux/README.md

 ## Tested

-Verified on the following environment:

-- Android 15
-- ARM64
-- Termux
-- APKTool 2.11.x
-- APK decompile/rebuild workflow
-- APK signing using `apksigner`
+The current release has been verified for:

-- Resource compilation
+- Resource compilation (`compile`)
-- Resource linking
+- Resource linking (`link`)
-- AndroidManifest parsing
+- AndroidManifest parsing (`dump xmltree`)
-- Resource dumping
+- Resource dumping (`dump resources`)
+- APK package information (`dump badging`)
+- APK decompile and rebuild workflow using APKTool 2.11.1
+- APK signing using Android SDK Build Tools (`apksigner`)

+---

+## Project Status

+**Initial Release**

+The first public release of AAPT2-Termux.

+Core functionality has been successfully built and validated on Android 15.
+Further improvements, testing, and cleanup are planned for future releases.

 ---